robcarver17/pysystemtrade/docs/backtesting.md

 ### Option 1: Change the configuration file

 Configurations in this project are stored in [YAML](https://pyyaml.org) files.
-Don't worry if you're not familiar with YAML; it's just a nice way of creating nested dicts, lists and other python objects in plain text.
-Just be aware that indentations are important, just in like python, to create nesting.
+Don't worry if you're not familiar with YAML; it's just a nice way of creating nested dicts, lists and other Python objects in plain text.
+Just be aware that indentations are important, just in like Python, to create nesting.

 You can make a new config file by copying this [one](/systems/provided/futures_chapter15/futuresconfig.yaml), and modifying it.
 Best practice is to save this as `pysystemtrade/private/this_system_name/config.yaml` (you'll need to create a couple of directories first).